-This guidance is for museums, galleries and heritage attractions It comes into effect immediately - from 6 July 2020 - and extends until further notice.
+This guidance is for museums, galleries and heritage attractions It comes into effect immediately and extends until further notice.
 Guidance will be reviewed on a regular basis in line with the regular three weekly review of lockdown requirements.
 Please ensure you use the latest version by checking the Coronavirus (COVID-19) guidance on our website.

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.